Getting around Kyushu

 There are several rail pass options from JR Kyushu.
 Depending on your travel plans and your budget, you can get an all-Kyushu pass, or focus on the northern or southern part of the island.
 Speed between major cities by shinkansen to maximize sightseeing time.
 Within the cities, local and express trains are easy to use.
 Kyushu is famous for its scenic trains, such as the Limited Express Yufuin no Mori and Limited Express Kawasemi Yamasemi.
 Some are covered by a JR Kyushu Rail Pass.
 For a luxurious experience, you can travel around Kyushu on the grand Seven Stars cruise train, with private suites and dishes by Kyushu's top chefs.

 Kyushu is surrounded by sea and dotted with islands, ranging from charming fishing ports to World Heritage sites.
 Ferries offer a scenic way to get around, and can be more direct than the road routes.
 The SunQ Pass for buses also covers many ferry services, and there are discount passes in many cities.
 There are private ferry companies covering different parts of Kyushu.
-Visit the Sakurajima Ferry Guide for timetables and travel information to Sakurajima, and the Yakushima Hostel Network for information on ferries to Yakushima.
+Visit the Sakurajima Ferry Guide for timetables and travel information to Sakurajima, and the Yakushima Tourism Association for information on ferries to Yakushima.

 Cycling is a great way to see Kyushu.
 There are routes to suit all levels, from quiet backroads through farming districts, to challenging mountain courses.
 There are rental shops and bike share spots near major stations, attractions and tourist information centers.